This was originally published in 2018 but has been updated in November 2021.

 - Don’t expect the Caprese locals to speak perfect English.
 You may need your Google Translate app handy but the locals will try to help you wherever they can.

-- Before travelling to Capri during the low season, follow along our Instragram Instastories where we share our life on the island to see whether it is for you.
-Find us @ristorante_michelangelo.
-If you happen to be on the island, stop by and say ciao.
+- Before travelling to Capri during the low season, follow along our Instagram Instastories where we share our life on the island to see whether it is for you.
+Find us at @michelangelo_capri.
+If you happen to be on the island, feel free to contact us.
 We are more than happy to chat about the island if you would like more information.

 There are very few hotels open during the low season.
-Hotel Canasta is a beautiful 4 star hotel that stays open longer than most on the island.
-This year, the hotel will close on 10 December 2018 and reopen on 1 March 2019 until 9 December 2019.
-Hotel information can be located here.
-Hotel 4 Stagioni is a quaint 1 star hotel that, like its name suggests, stays open year round.
+Hotel Canasta is a beautiful 4-star hotel that stays open longer than most on the island, along with Hotel Gatto Bianco and La Reginella.
+Hotel 4 Stagioni is a quaint 1-star hotel that, as its name suggests, stays open year-round.
 Hotel information can be located on hotel booking websites.

-In addition, there are a number of B&B’s and AirBnB’s.
+In addition, there are a number of B&B’s such as Il Tramonto B&B located in Anacapri which is open year-round and numerous AirBnB’s.
 You will find that many of the options are at a fraction of the cost of the Summer rentals but it is important that you select the right accommodation for your desired travel during the low season.
 Remember that if the weather is not ideal, you want to be satisfied that your accommodation choice is somewhere you could happily spend some time indoors.

 Some low season tips for accommodation:

 - Make sure your accommodation is suitable for Winter.
-Many rental properties are geared to Summer rental so I recommend you make enquiries as to whether the property has heating, TV, wifi, kitchen facilities, along with sun facing aspects and a view/terrace.
+Many rental properties are geared to Summer rental so I recommend you make inquiries as to whether the property has heating, TV, wifi, kitchen facilities, along with sun-facing aspects and a view/terrace.